- 23rd International Workshop on Personalized Human-Computer Interaction and Recommender Systems

 - Full papers (8 pages) representing mature work with a proper evaluation

 - Short papers and demos (4 pages) representing work in progress and early promising results

 - Vision and position papers (2 pages) providing future directions; visions may be bold, but should be backed up with relevant literature

 - Abstract of journal paper or book chapter (1 page) giving an opportunity to present a published paper or chapter at this workshop as well

 In addition to regular workshop submissions, we specifically aim to invite Master and Ph.D. students to submit their research plans and to present their work to the community.
-Students are encouraged to submit and present their work in English, but submissions and presentations in German are welcome as well.

 - Doctoral consortium papers (3 pages) present preliminary results or insights, plus concrete open research questions and planned future work

 - Thesis abstracts (1 page) are summaries of recently submitted Bachelor, Master or Ph.D. theses, including a (permanent) link to the paper download